in28minutes/jshell-for-java-programmers/README.md

 - Documentation of a Class

-### More JShell Tips : Exceptions, Commands and Access Modifiers
+### More JShell Tips : Exceptions, Commands and Help
 - All commands start with / - slash or forward slash
    - /help, /?, / followed by tab
 - JShell Commands - var, methods and types
-- Modifiers
-   - Access modifiers are Ignored Outside a class
-       - public, protected and private are ignored outside a class
-   - final and static are also ignored
 - Exceptions